 5.7.4 Mapping to 5G Media Streaming and High-Level Call Flows

-Editor’s Note: Map the key topics to basic functions and develop high-level call flows.5.7.5 Potential open issues
+Editor’s Note: Map the key topics to basic functions and develop high-level call flows.

+According to the different importance of different media content, the 5GMS Client or 5GMS AF can indirectly or directly invoke the dynamic policy APIs to apply different QoS configurations to different media contents.
+The high-level call flows based on the 5G Media Streaming architecture can be shown as in figure 5.7.4-1 below.

+NOTE: Potential enhancements to steps 3, 4, 5 and 6 for QoS-related mechanisms may need further work in SA2, especially for the content importance differentiation by the 5GS.

+Figure 5.7.4-1: High-level call flow for differential QoS treatment of 5G Media Streaming flows

+5.7.5 Potential open issues

 Editor’s Note: Identify the issues that need to be solved.